 The acquisition was a bit risky as the terms were to pay off the mortgage in 7 years.
 Farming in Clarksburg had many challenges from working the ground to be able to plant on it, labor issues, and watering, but the Luceros persevered and were able to grow a vast amount of tomatoes, squash, cucumbers, peppers, eggplant, and melons on the fertile soil.
 The next several years were filled with a lot of hard work and sacrifice and the Luceros accomplished the huge task of paying off the Clarksburg property at the end of 2017.
 This led to a tremendous opportunity for Curtis Lucero, which leads us to today.

-In 2018, Curtis and his wife, Priscilla purchased a 20-acre ranch in Galt where they are continuing the current practices of the farm, but will also expand current operations to include: farm tours, farm to fork dinners, birthday parties, weddings, and a farm stand.
+In 2018, Curtis and his wife, Priscilla purchased a 20-acre ranch in Galt where they are continuing the original practices of the farm, and have also expand current operations to include: farm tours, farm to fork dinners, birthday parties, weddings, and a farm stand.
 The Luceros are looking forward to being more community oriented as they used to serve primarily the Bay Area, which is where the farm originated.
 In January 2019, Curtis took sole ownership of Lucero Organic Farms.
 He along with his wife are creating a sustainable, bio-diverse farm which encompasses the entire ecosystem.
 The farmland has natural waterways, plentiful permanent habitats and an abundance of wildlife.
 The Lucero’s vision is that their farm will serve all for generations to come!